Throne: Antiquity

 The Romans also had two types of thrones—one for the emperor and one for the goddess Roma whose statues were seated upon thrones, which became centers of worship.

 Persia

 In Persia, the traditional name of the throne is the Takht-e Padeshah.
-From the Achaemenid era to the last Iranian dynasty Pahlavi, the throne was used for sitting shahs.
+From the Achaemenid era to the last Iranian dynasty, the Pahlavi dynasty, the throne was used for sitting shahs.